 By John M. de Castro, Ph.D.

-Mindfulness-based practices have been reported to improve sleep amount and quality and help with insomnia.
-The vast majority of the mindfulness training techniques, however, require a trained therapist.
-This results in costs that many patients can’t afford.
-In addition, the participants must be available to attend multiple sessions at particular scheduled times that may or may not be compatible with their busy schedules and at locations that may not be convenient.
-As an alternative, Apps for smartphones have been developed.
+The vast majority of the mindfulness training techniques, however, require a trained teacher.
+The participants must be available to attend multiple sessions at particular scheduled times that may or may not be compatible with busy employee schedules and at locations that may not be convenient.
+As an alternative, apps for smartphones have been developed.
 These have tremendous advantages in decreasing costs, making training schedules much more flexible, and eliminating the need to go repeatedly to specific locations.
-But the question arises as to the effectiveness of these Apps in improving sleep in patients with sleep disturbance.
+But the question arises as to the effectiveness of these apps and their ability to relieve depression during the perinatal period.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Sun, Y., Li, Y., Wang, J., Chen, Q., Bazzano, A. N., & Cao, F. (2021).
 Effectiveness of Smartphone-Based Mindfulness Training on Maternal Perinatal Depression: Randomized Controlled Trial.
 Journal of medical Internet research, 23(1), e23410. https://doi.org/10.2196/23410

 Despite potential for benefit, mindfulness remains an emergent area in perinatal mental health care, and evidence of smartphone-based mindfulness training for perinatal depression is especially limited.

 The objective of this study was to evaluate the effectiveness of a smartphone-based mindfulness training intervention during pregnancy on perinatal depression and other mental health problems with a randomized controlled design.